MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-release-notes.md

 ### Fixed and known issues

-- When creating virtual machine resources using some Marketplace images, you might not be able to complete the deployment.
+- When creating VM resources using some Marketplace images, you might not be able to complete the deployment.
 As a workaround, you can click on the **Download template and parameters** link in the **Summary** page and click on the **Deploy** button in the **Template** blade.
 - For a list of Azure Stack issues fixed in this release, see [this section](../operator/azure-stack-release-notes-1907.md#fixes) of the Azure Stack release notes.
 - For a list of known issues, see [this article](../operator/azure-stack-release-notes-known-issues-1907.md).
 - Note that [available Azure Stack hotfixes](../operator/azure-stack-release-notes-1907.md#hotfixes) are not applicable to the Azure Stack ASDK.